 Im = P x 365 x 100 ,

 This reporting form contains information on the number of cases and days of temporary disability in absolute numbers.
-Based on these absolute values, it is possible to calculate a number of relative and average values that allow comparison of indicators for individual lines (reasons for disability), occupational groups, periods of time, etc.
+Based on these absolute values, a number of relative and average values can be calculated, allowing comparison of indicators for individual lines (causes of disability), professional groups, time periods, etc.

 average number of employees